Dr. Grace Sembajwe calls herself a “nomad.”

 Associate Professor, The Graduate Center, at CUNY School of Public Health

 Dr. Nevin Cohen’s scholarship and professional experience in urban planning and policy development have focused on finding solutions to complex environmental health challenges facing cities.
 For the past decade, his research has explored the policies, governance systems, practices, and infrastructure to support socially just, healthy, ecologically resilient, and economically viable urban and regional food systems.
-As an expert on urban food policies and policymaking processes, Dr. Cohen is a faculty associate of the New York City Food Policy Center at Hunter College.
+As an expert on urban food policies and policymaking processes, Dr. Cohen is a Research Director of the CUNY Urban Food Policy Institute housed at the Graduate School of Public Health and Health Policy

 A particular focus has been the practice of urban agriculture.
 Dr. Cohen was the lead analyst on a study that examined the environmental, health, and social impacts of urban agriculture on New York City, and the effects of city policies on urban food production.
 This project identified policy strategies and measurement tools to strengthen the role of urban agriculture in improving health, economic development, environmental protection and social welfare, prompted the creation of an urban agriculture task force in New York City government, and led to a multi-year community based participatory research project to quantify the multifunctional (social, ecological, health, and economic) benefits of urban agriculture.